Day 1: Arrival

 Day 2: Dublin – Lisdoonvarna (19 miles/30 km)

-After having our first Irish breakfast, a bus takes during a three hour drive to the West coast of Ireland.
-At the gates of the Burren region we step on our bikes and cycle the first kilometers on the Wild Atlantic Way.
-One of Oliver Cromwell’s trusted friends‘ described the burren region somewhat macabre in the 17th century: No tree to hang a man, no pond to drown him, no soil to bury him.
+After having our first Irish breakfast, a bus takes us to the West coast of Ireland (a three-hour drive).
+At the gates of the Burren region, we get on our bikes and cycle the first kilometers on the Wild Atlantic Way.
+One of Oliver Cromwell’s trusted friends described the burren region somewhat macabre in the 17th century: No tree to hang a man, no pond to drown him, no soil to bury him.

-In the late afternoon we reach Lisdoonvarna, with almost 750 inhabitants capital of the region and famous for the only health spa of the country and especially for the biggest marriage market of Europe, the Matchmarking Festival, which always takes place in September.
+In the late afternoon, we reach Lisdoonvarna with almost 750 inhabitants capital of the region and famous for the only health spa of the country and especially for the biggest marriage market of Europe, the Matchmaking Festival, which takes place in September.
 The hotel awaits us.
-For dinner we meet in the excellent hotel restaurant.
+For dinner we meet in the Michelin-rated hotel restaurant.

 Overnight in Lisdoonvarna

 Day 3: Burren region loop (28 miles/45 km)